The Most Asked Question Of Our Agency - How Much To Budget

 That brand can also create a social media layover campaign where the artists posts about the brand.
 And the brand can build out a program where tickets to the artist's next concert or other memorabilia is offered up as a sweepstakes.

 Music Videos offer brands the ability to start slowly working with an artist, and building a relationship that may result in a major celebrity endorsement deal with legs further on in the process.
-We LOVE music videos.
+Our agency LOVES music videos.
 They are fast.
 They are as close as you get to 'turnkey'.
 The come with contracts that guarantee minimum seconds (good luck getting that with TV or Film - the networks won't guarantee seconds).
 And the artists often have assets that can be provided to make the deal just a little bigger.

 Interested in Learning More?